-The remote monitoring engineers were provided with a Type1 sound analyser complete with calibrator.
+The remote monitoring engineers were provided with a Type1 sound analyser and the appropriate calibrator.

 E.2.4 Site Plan

 Below is a plan showing the relative position of the monitoring locations used for this event.
 It also shows the event site location.